 8) Name of contact for this journal: Professor Ioannis Liritzis, Editor-in-Chief/ Founder

-11) Country that the publisher of the journal based: Greece
+11) Country that the publisher of the journal based: China

 13) Journal’s article submission charges: No charge.

-15) Downloading of full-text of the journal: Free
+15) Open Access downloading of full-text of the journal: Free.

 16) Article identifiers the journal use: DOI is provided.